 - LT.
-GREEN: 18-gauge wire, printed [TAIL SECTION] #956 REVERSE LIGHT; this wire provides power to the reverse or back up lights.
-This wire receives power from the reverse switch and has power anytime the shifter is in the "REVERSE" position with the ignition switch in the "ON/RUN" position. - Your factory, reverse-light sockets must be re-used. - Loosely route the #956 reverse light wire to the reverse light. - Cut the wires to length and connect them to the appropriate contact on the housings/assemblies.
+GREEN: 18 gauge wire, printed [TAIL SECTION] #956 BACKUP LIGHTS, this wire provides power to the reverse or back up lights.
+This wire receives power from the reverse switch and has power anytime the shifter is in the "REVERSE" position with the ignition switch in the "ON/RUN" position. - Your factory, reverse-light sockets must be re-used.
+Factory style terminals and button contacts have been supplied to allow easy re-use of your sockets.
+If you find that these terminals do not work with your sockets, you will need to splice the Painless harness wires to the factory wires coming from your sockets. - Loosely route the #956 reverse light wire to the reverse light. - Cut the wires to length and connect them to the appropriate contact on the housings/assemblies.
 Consult the manufacturer's instructions if you are using aftermarket assemblies. - If your vehicle does not have reverse lights, tape them up into the harness, these wires will not be used.
 The wires only have power if they are connected to a reverse switch.
 The wires can also be removed from the harness if it is not being used.